 Editorial Calendar Examples

-To help you implement an editorial calendar, we've also included two real examples from a few of the most successful content teams out there.
+To help you implement an editorial calendar, we've also included real examples from a few of the most successful content teams out there.
 Check them out below and find out what makes their calendar so useful.

-Buffer's Editorial Calendar
+2. Buffer's Editorial Calendar

-Naturally, the company's own content is supported by an editorial calendar that describes an assignment's author, title, publish date, and where it is in the company's editorial workflow (content can be in the "Ideas" stage, in the "Pipeline," "In Progress," or "Editing").
+Naturally, the company's content is supported by an editorial calendar that describes an assignment's author, title, publish date, and where it is in the company's editorial workflow.
+Content can be in the "Ideas" stage, in the "Pipeline," "In Progress," or "Editing".

-Each rectangular tile shown above represents an individual piece of content -- whether it's a blog post, video, or even a podcast episode.
+Each rectangular tile shown above represents an individual piece of content — whether it's a blog post, video, or even a podcast episode.

-And although you can use Trello more than one way, Buffer uses most of its available features so everyone has the information they need within a few clicks -- regardless of what they do for the company and how the calendar affects their work.
+And although you can use Trello more than one way, Buffer uses most of its available features so everyone has the information they need within a few clicks — regardless of what they do for the company and how the calendar affects their work.

-Unbounce's Editorial Calendar
+3. Unbounce's Editorial Calendar

 Platform: Google Sheets

 Unlike Buffer, this company uses Google Sheets to manage their entire content production, and the way they've customized the spreadsheet above would be pleasing to the eyes of any content creator.

-In addition to organizing their projects by month, what you might notice from the screenshot above is that Unbounce also sorts their content by the campaign they're serving -- as per the first two columns on the left-hand side.
+In addition to organizing their projects by month, what you might notice from the screenshot above is that Unbounce also sorts their content by the campaign they're serving — as per the first two columns on the left-hand side.

 Shown below, the Unbounce blog has a separate editorial calendar in Google Sheets that allows the blog to work alongside the larger company initiatives.
 Nonetheless, using spreadsheets for both content workflows has proven to be the best choice for the company's growing operation.